Pence fought an order to testify but now is a central figure in his former boss’s indictment

 “Today’s indictment serves as an important reminder: Anyone who puts himself over the Constitution should never be President of the United States,” he said in a statement.
 “Our country is more important than one man.
 Our Constitution is more important than any one man’s career.”

+At a campaign stop Wednesday at the Indiana State Fair, Pence, who previously served as the state’s governor, said he had “hoped it wouldn’t come to this,” but believed that he had “done his duty” that day.

+“Sadly the president was surrounded by a group of crackpot lawyers that kept telling him what his itching ears wanted to hear,” he said.
+“The president ultimately continued to demand that I choose him over the Constitution.”

-Despite his once-prominent position as Trump’s No. 2, Pence has struggled to make progress in his presidential campaign.
+Despite his once-prominent position as Trump’s No. 2, Pence has struggled to gain traction in his presidential campaign.
 Many of the former president’s most loyal supporters still blame him for Trump’s loss, believing Trump’s false claims that he could have used his ceremonial role overseeing the counting of the Electoral College votes on Jan.
 6 to prevent Democrat Joe Biden from becoming president.

 Trump critics, on the other hand, fault Pence as being complicit in Trump’s most controversial actions and standing by his side for so many years.
 Until the insurrection, Pence had been an extraordinarily loyal defender of his former boss.